michaeldeur/Got-Scrum/README.md

-# Got Scrum?
+# Team C♭ - Agile Estimation Project (Got Scrum?)

+## Overview

 Got Scrum? is a collaborative web application for agile teams to estimate user stories.
 It features real-time updates, user management, and persistent storage.
+Curently up to six team members join a room and are then able to partipate in creating user stories, the estimating process, and in viewing the backlog of estimated stories.

+## Team

+**Team Name:** Team C♭

 ## Features